The 2017-model M1 driver by TaylorMade.

 2017 M2 Driver

-The TaylorMade tagline for that 2017 M2 driver is &quotnew degree of distance and forgiveness.&quot The organization states the bottom line is a brand new set it up calls &quotGeocoustic&quot (a mix of &quotgeometry&quot and &quotacoustic&quot).
+The TaylorMade tagline for that 2017 M2 driver is "new degree of distance and forgiveness."
+The organization states the bottom line is a brand new set it up calls "Geocoustic" (a mix of "geometry" and "acoustic").

-A &quotsunken sole&quot shape saves weight at the base from the club, permitting a bigger clubface and much more forgiveness.
+A "sunken sole" shape saves weight at the base from the club, permitting a bigger clubface and much more forgiveness.
 Exterior seem ribs help manage vibrations and seem at impact.

 The M2 also has a new Speed Pocket that’s three occasions more flexible compared to one out of the 2016 M2.